ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 -   So far, we have created photorealistic images by modifying the `demo` command of our ray tracer.

--   You should all have encountered a certain cumbersome procedure by now!
+-   You should all have realized that this is quite cumbersome!
 Every time we wanted to modify the image, we had to perform these actions:

     #.
 Modify the code in `main`;
     #.
 Recompile;
     #.
 Run the code and check the result.

--   This approach may not be sustainable: in fact, we force users to write code in the programming language we used!
+-   This approach is not sustainable: in fact, we force users to learn how to write code in the programming language we used!

 # Objective